snigdhkarki/NAND-Parallel-Processing-Unit/README.md

 $f: \{0,1\}^n \rightarrow \{0,1\}$
 can be simulated by decomposing a digital circuit netlist into a Directed Acyclic Graph (DAG) of NAND operations.

+This was our minor project for bachlors in Computer Engineering and the entire report can be found here: https://drive.google.com/file/d/1KPvnK-krxv_iP-mgzmHoSHE3aAXNJzQA/view?usp=sharing

 ## Hardware Architecture Overview

 The NPPU hardware framework uses a modular Register‑Transfer Level (RTL) approach designed for minimum logic depth to achieve operating frequencies exceeding 200 MHz on target Xilinx Artix‑7 FPGA devices.
 The layout consists of three primary layers: